bbarr/medium/README.md

 # Medium
 CSP-style channel library using ES7 async/await keywords.

-More documentation is coming, but the core functionality is ~160LOC, so just read it.
+More documentation is coming, but the core functionality is ~160LOC, so it should just take a single cup of coffee to read through.
+This is obviously a pretty lightweight implementation, but I wanted to be sure that the API was built deliberately, and not as a wholesale clone of a previous implementation.

 ####Installation